dbt-labs/handbook/website/docs/policies.md

 #### Internet While Traveling

-Hotel and airline Wi-Fi internet fees during business travel (i.e., GoGo In Flight) are reimbursable.
-Hotel and airline Wi-Fi internet fees during personal travel are not reimbursable.
+Hotel and airline Wi-Fi internet fees during business travel (e.g., GoGo In Flight) are reimbursable.
+However, hotel and airline Wi-Fi internet fees during personal travel are not reimbursable.

 #### Traveling Parents

 The cost of a [milk shipping service](https://www.milkstork.com/) is reimbursable for breastfeeding parents on work travel.

-#### Airbase Expense Report Guidance
+#### Ramp Expense Report Guidance

-The following should be included on expense reports submitted in Airbase:
+The following should be included on expenses submitted in Ramp:

 - Names of all attendees (employees, customers, prospects)
 - Event name
 - Expense Code
-    - Team Offsite
-    - Leadership Meetup
-    - Customer Visit/ Partner Visit
-    - Coalesce
-    - CKO
+    - 001 - PClub
-    - Sales Sponsored Travel
+    - 002 - Company Kick-Off Events
+    - 003 - External Customer/Partner/Conferences
+    - 004 - Internal Meeting/Onsite
+    - 005 - Employee Gifts and Recognition
     - MKTG - XXXXX | Marketing Event-related expenses
-    - Misc. (all others are not applicable)
+    - PDF-00001

+Leverage this [expense code guidance](https://www.notion.so/FY26-Expense-Code-List-190bb38ebda780cfb68ae131d9c89c3b?pvs=21) for more information on which code to select.
 At the end of the fiscal quarter, the accounting team will request the submission of all outstanding expenses to ensure appropriate expense capture in the period.

 ### Resources and FAQs
 Find more Corporate T&E resources and answers to FAQs [here](https://www.notion.so/dbtlabs/Corporate-Travel-Expense-Policy-Resources-548ecc94f5274cba9221ce675be94997?pvs=4).